skillenza-com/MishMash-India-2020/mishmash/README.md

 4. Only a **single issue** has to be made for each individual project, Multiple submissions will be termed as INVALID SUBMISSION.

 ## Prizes Enrolled for
-One has to mark appropriate name in order to a submission valid for the Hacknight x.0 Hackathon.
+One has to mark appropriate name in order to a submission.
 Each submissions should have at least 2 labels according to the Project Field & Track.

 ## Project Field:
 Choose from